Emaar Properties: Turkey

 The Tuscan Valley development was Emaar's first project in Turkey.
 Emaar completed the first phase of the Tuscan Valley venture by 2007, which included the development of luxury villas and commercial space just outside Istanbul.
 In 2012, Emaar began developing an Emaar Square project.
 The project plans include building Turkey's largest shopping mall and five-star hotels.
 In 2013, Emaar Turkey, the wholly owned subsidiary of Emaar Properties, launched The Address Residences Emaar Square in Istanbul.
 In 2017, Emaar Square Mall in Turkey was opened to the public.

 Pakistan

-The Crescent Bay, Karachi is a 108-acre (440,000 m2) under-construction upscale mixed-use oceanfront development in Defence, Karachi, Pakistan.
+The Crescent Bay, Karachi is a 108-acre (440,000 m^{2}) under-construction upscale mixed-use oceanfront development in Defence, Karachi, Pakistan.
 It is considered one of the biggest projects in Pakistan, with a cost of $2.4 billion.
 The development features a series of high and mid-rise towers for residential and commercial use, a shopping centre, a five-star beachfront hotel and a tower located in the heart of the project.

 The Canyon Views is a project of Emaar in Islamabad, Pakistan.